Hi! I'm Kim the Cat Finder

-Over 10 Years of Professional Experience
+Over 11 Years of real

-Recovering missing cats is all I do.
 After thousands of lost cat cases all over the world, I've learned there is no "cookie-cutter advice" for every lost cat case.
 What does work is tailoring your strategy to your situation (indoor-only cat or outdoor access?) with methods curated for your cat's personality.

 Reuniting You & Your Lost Cat is My Specialty

 Finding missing cats is my full-time job.
 For 11 years, I've been focused on improving and refining cat recovery – always updating and discovering new techniques.

 After years of pet detective experience, I know what works.
 You could even say I've got it down to a science.